 The back-and-forth internal dialogue is interrupted again by the Sales Team Leader, this time in a cooler, thoughtful tone.
 He says, “You know, we’re glad to have you on board.
 Thanks for getting us started on this conversation.”

 The above conversation, although fictional, is representative of the author’s experience and is common practice at The Mezzanine Group.
-If you’re looking to improve your marketing strategy, start with a meaningful marketing conversation - call and chat with us.
+If you’re looking to improve your marketing strategy, start with a meaningful marketing conversation.